brainiak/rt-cloud/docs/software_engineering/framework-software-architecture.md

 ### Design Considerations
 ### Communication Design Considerations:
 Two communication design options are presented below, option 1 was chosen for implementation as the simpler to set up, use and debug.
-### Option 1: The projectInterface serves as a communication hub between components.
+### Option 1: The projectServer serves as a communication hub between components.
 (Implemented)
 ![](component-overview.jpg)<br>
-Uses secure web sockets (WSS) for communication between fileWatcher and projectInterface.
+Uses secure web sockets (WSS) for communication between fileWatcher and projectServer.
 Uses HTTPS for communication to web interfaces.
 #### Advantages:
 - Only need to open one port through firewall (web server port)
 - Fewer components that need to be started or kept running